-With so many options and a plethora of unattended rentals, choosing the right hotel — with a good staff, and a convenient neighborhood — can be really soothing when visiting San Francisco, California.
-This great walking city full of hills will tire everyone out, so prioritize your attractions (a CityPASS saves up to 50% on combined prices for admission to the top attractions, choose a close-by neighborhood, then count on ride sharing to get around.
+With so many lodging options and a plethora of unattended rentals, choosing the right hotel — with a good staff and a convenient neighborhood — can make your visit to San Francisco, California less stressful.
+This great walking city full of hills will tire everyone out, so prioritize your attractions, choose a close-by neighborhood, then count on ridesharing to get around.
+(Note that a CityPASS saves up to 50% on combined prices for admission to the top attractions and is truly a great buy; even if we benefit from a commission through this link.)

-Even with all these choices, the millions of annual visitors (one-third of them from outside the US) make it tough and often, expensive, to book a room anywhere.
-Check Trivago for San Francisco hotel deals and contact the San Francisco Convention & Visitors Bureau for activity calendars and tips.
+With all these choices, the millions of annual visitors (one-third of them from outside the US) make it tough and often, expensive, to book a room anywhere.
+Check Booking.com for Booking.com and contact the San Francisco Convention & Visitors Bureau for activity calendars and tips.

 Fisherman’s Wharf – North Beach and Harbor Area

-With a nickname like “City on the Bay” and favorite tourist attractions like the Golden Gate Bridge, Alcatraz Island, and Fishermen’s Wharf, many families think only of staying as close to the bustling waterfront as possible.
-It is a good choice if you’re only here for a night or two because of its convenience, and the surrounding streets are very flat — a big perk if traveling with elders or tinies in strollers.
+With a nickname like “City on the Bay” and favorite tourist attractions like the Golden Gate Bridge, Alcatraz Island and Fishermen’s Wharf, many families think only of staying as close to the busy waterfront as possible.
+It’s a good choice if you’re only here for a night or two because of its convenience, and the surrounding streets are very flat — a big perk if traveling with elders or tinies in strollers.
+However, the hustle-bustle of tourists is relentless.
 Hotels are mostly in the $200-$400/N per double price range, though frequent specials and weekend discounts are available.
 Don’t miss a breakfast or lunch at Boudin Bakery, the original sourdough plant on Fisherman’s Wharf.

 495 Jefferson Street, San Francisco, CA 94109